 When engaging with spiritual services, take these practical steps to protect yourself and respect practitioners:

-- Request written service descriptions and consent forms for any in-person work involving herbs, topical applications, or physical ritual actions.
+• Request written service descriptions and consent forms for in-person work involving herbs, topical applications, or physical ritual actions.

-- Check for allergy and medical screening before using herbal baths or smoke-cleansing, and insist on ventilation for smoke-based rituals.
+• Check for allergy and medical screening before herbal baths or smoke-cleansing; insist on ventilation and disclose respiratory conditions.

-- For services in diaspora hubs like New York, look to cultural centers, community organizations, and university programs that host lineage holders for vetted contacts and events.
+• In diaspora hubs like New York, consult community centers, university programs, and cultural festivals that host lineage holders for vetted contacts and events.

 “Authentic African spiritual practice is not about quick fixes or magical thinking.
 It’s about restoring balance, connecting with ancestral wisdom, and addressing the root causes of challenges.
 A genuine practitioner will guide you through this process with respect, integrity, and cultural understanding.”

 To learn responsibly: prioritize community-led courses, support publications by initiated elders, and consult directories run by diaspora cultural centers.
-We recommend downloading our vetting checklist (community-endorsed)—a practical tool to help you evaluate practitioners, request appropriate documentation, and make informed decisions.
+We recommend downloading the community-endorsed vetting checklist and a sample consent form (links available in the Resources section) to help you evaluate practitioners, request documentation, and make informed decisions.
 Above all, center the voices of tradition-bearers and prioritize mutual respect in any engagement.

 Explore the Wisdom of African Spiritual Traditions

-Whether you’re seeking guidance for specific challenges, interested in connecting with ancestral wisdom, or simply curious about these profound traditions, authentic practitioners can provide valuable insights and support on your journey.
-We connect people with lineage-based services—spiritual cleansing, ancestral guidance, divination, and ritual protection—offered both in person and remotely.
+Whether you’re seeking guidance for specific challenges, interested in connecting with ancestral wisdom, or curious about these living traditions, authentic practitioners can offer culturally grounded insight and practical support.
+We connect people with lineage-based services—spiritual cleansing, ancestral guidance, divination, and ritual protection—available both in person and remotely.

-How consultations work: After you submit a request, a coordinator reviews your inquiry and suggests a suitable practitioner based on your needs, location, and the practitioner’s lineage.
-Typical offerings include a discovery call, an initial divination or assessment, and a tailored plan (single session or multi-step rituals).
-We support both remote video sessions and in-person services where available (including vetted practitioners in New York).
+How consultations work: After you submit a request, a coordinator reviews your inquiry and suggests a suitable practitioner based on your needs, location, and the practitioner’s lineage and community standing.
+Typical offerings include a short discovery call, an initial divination or assessment, and a tailored plan (single session or multi-step rituals).
+We support remote video sessions and in-person services where available, including community-vetted practitioners in New York.

 Typical response time: 1–3 business days.
-For urgent spiritual crises, indicate “urgent” in your message and we will prioritize your request.
+For urgent spiritual crises, check the “Urgent” box on the form and we will prioritize triage.

 Services commonly requested